richstokes/ChaosDrive/README.md

 # Build
 ## Building - Mac
-`./buildandrun.sh` "works on my machine".
+`./buildandrun.sh` - A vibe-coded build script that "works on my machine".
 Installs dependencies via homebrew and then builds the app.
 More info [here](BUILDING_ON_MACOS.md)

 ## Building - Windows
 TBD